Officium/RL-Experiments/README.md

 # RL-Experiments

-Implementations of reinforcement learning algorithms for experiments
+Implementations of reinforcement learning algorithms **for experiments**.